Letter to Client Before Mediation

 The mediator will shuttle between the rooms conveying settlement demands and settlement offers…..this process will continue until such time as the case settles or until one or the other of the parties indicates that they do not wish to proceed further.
 Usually, a mediation in a case of this size can last all day even though

 You do not need to bring anything to the mediation session.
-I will have all the documents we need.
+I will have all the documents we need (you have seen the size of your file!).
 As I indicated over the weekend, I will do most of the talking at the mediation, although you will certainly speak with the mediator and I encourage you to do so.
 I want him to see what a very nice person you are – and what a good witness you would be at trial.

 The only think I want you to be remind you of, and we will talk about this tomorrow, is that you should be emotionless when settlement offers are communicated to us.
 Their first offer could be a pittance and it could be seven figures.
 Either way, do not react to the offer until we have had a chance to discuss it.